 A possible way around this is to create a vessel that can create antimatter which it could then store as fuel.
 This concept, known as the Vacuum to Antimatter Rocket Interstellar Explorer System (VARIES), was proposed by Richard Obousy of Icarus Interstellar.
 Based on the idea of in-situ refueling, a VARIES ship would rely on large lasers (powered by enormous solar arrays) which would create particles of antimatter when fired at empty space.

 Much like the Ramjet concept, this proposal solves the problem of carrying fuel by harnessing it from space.
 But once again, the sheer cost of such a ship would be prohibitively expensive using current technology.
-In addition, the ability to create dark matter in large volumes is not something we currently have the power to do.
+In addition, the ability to create antimatter in large volumes is not something we currently have the power to do.
 There’s also the matter of radiation, as matter-antimatter annihilation can produce blasts of high-energy gamma rays.

 This not only presents a danger to the crew, requiring significant radiations shielding, but requires the engines be shielded as well to ensure they don’t undergo atomic degradation from all the radiation they are exposed to.
 So bottom line, the antimatter engine is completely impractical with our current technology and in the current budget environment.